Whidbey Island Center for the Arts

 Robert W. Merry, a Washington native, spent forty years in Washington, D.C., as political reporter, newsroom executive, corporate CEO, political commentator, and historian.
 He covered Congress, the White House, and national politics for The Wall Street Journal for a decade, then spent 22 years at Congressional Quarterly as the company’s top editor and CEO.
 At CQ he won a reputation as a pioneer in digital publishing.
 After CQ was sold to The Economist of London in 2009, Merry became editor of the foreign policy journal The National Interest.
 Merry’s books include biographies of postwar columnists Joseph and Stewart Alsop, and President James Polk, who took America into the Mexican War and expanded U.S. territory by a third.
 The Alsop book won an Ambassador award from the New York-based English-Speaking Union, while the Polk biography was a New York Times bestseller.
 Merry now lives on Whidbey Island, where he is working on a book on William McKinley and America’s march toward empire.

 Judy Morton has spent over forty years of her professional life in health care.
-Her career has included teaching management/leadership at the University of Washington Dental School, as well as serving as the Director of Organizational Development and Professional Services at Pacific Medical Center, Director of Service Quality at Group Health, Vice President of Quality at Premera (Blue Cross of Washington and Alaska), and Chief Quality Officer for the Swedish system of hospitals.
-Additionally, Judy has served for several years as a senior examiner for the U.S. Commerce Department’s Malcolm Baldrige Quality Award.
-Most recently, Judy has been working with leaders and teams to help them make health care a better place—for employees to work, for physicians to practice, and for patients and families to receive care.
-Judy’s Ph.D. is in Education and Business from the University of Washington—her focus within the program was organizational behavior and governance.
+She taught management / leadership at the University of Washington Dental School, served as Director of Organizational Development for the physician group practice at Pacific Medical Center, led the Service Quality Department at Group Health, served as Vice President of Quality at Premera, and was the Chief Quality Officer for the Swedish system of hospitals.
+Over the last ten years she has focused her work on consulting and partnering with various health care leaders and teams as they work to improve key aspects of organizational performance.
+Judy also served as a senior examiner for the U.S. Department of Commerce Malcolm Baldrige Award for several years.
+Judy’s Ph.D. is in Education and Business from the University of Washington.
 She and her husband Bill are Pacific Northwest natives and have recently moved to Whidbey Island.
-Judy is excited to have the opportunity to contribute to the amazing work WICA is doing in the community.

 Bill Nesbeitt commenced studying violin in 1948 under Trude Huttenbach, who had toured the great stages of Europe as an incredible young concert violinist.
 After years of pleasure derived from fine arts under Trude's instruction, Bill received offer of a scholarship to attend the Julliard School of Music in New York City.
 Although Bill greatly appreciated that honor, he elected to accept appointment to the United States Military Academy at West Point in 1957.
 Graduating in 1961 with a commission, he served as an officer in the U.S. Army.
 Years later, after doing a small part helping defend the free world, he separated from the Army and entered the business world.
 Bill held various positions – chief engineer of a heavy construction firm, manager-of-manufacturing of a mid-sized conglomerate, corporate technical director of a Texas manufacturer, and president/executive director of an international association of pipe manufacturers.
 In the entrepreneurial business world, his positions included vice president of a pipe, valve, and fitting company serving six southwest states and president of a consulting company serving the water, wastewater, and irrigation industries.
 Those years culminated in his service for a decade as the CEO of an industrial biotech corporation operating in the Americas, Europe, and Asia.
 In the course of those business years, Bill never abandoned an abiding love for the arts.
 He enjoyed the high privilege of serving two terms as board president of a large symphony orchestra for budding young musicians.